YousifAdel170/menu-react-app/README.md

 git clone git@github.com:YousifAdel170/menu-react-app.git

-### 2. Navigate into the project folder:
+### 2. Navigate into the project folder and Install dependencies

-Install dependencies:

 ### 3. Run the app: